ankitapuri/pixelvibe/Readme.md

 5. Lastly a functionality which helps the user to import the image from the local machine to the web app and convert into pixel format.

 ### 🚀 Contributing
 This repository is contribution friendly.
-If you'd like to add or improve any algorithm, your contribution is welcome!
+If you'd like to add or improve , your contribution is welcome!
 Don't forget to follow [Contribution Guidelines](Contributing.md) 😃

 ## 📘&nbsp; License